JabRef/scimappr/docs/DevGuide.md

 # SciMappr Development Guide

-In this document, you will be informed about the internal structure of SCIMAPPR application.
+In this document, you will be informed about the internal structure of SciMappr application.

-# Structure of Scimappr Root Folder
+# Structure of SciMappr Root Folder

 The structure for the SciMappr root folder consists of:

 |_docs

 |____DevGuide.md

 |____index.md

 |____UserGuide.md

 |_build

 |____assets

 |__________mindmap.main.js

 |__________jsmind.js

 |__________mindmap.css

 |__________jsmind.css

 |__________mindmap.js

 |__________sha1.js

 |__________sha1-min.js

 |__________jsmind.draggable.js

 |__________jsmind.droppable.js

 |____img

 |__________pdf.png

 |____pdf.js

 |_node_modules

 |_src

 |___mindmap.main.ts

 |_server.js

 |_start.js

 |_init.js

 |_package.json

 |_README

 |_index.html

 The main program is mindmap.main.ts which is written in Typescript and is located in /src folder.